$T$-convex $T$-differential fields and their immediate extensions: -convex -differential fields

 \subsection{Strict extensions}

 Let $M$ be a $\TdO$-extension of $K$.
 Recall from the introduction that $M$ is a \textbf{strict} extension of $K$ if

 for each $\phi \in K^\times$.

 We are interested in when $K$ has a spherically complete immediate strict $\TdO$-extension.
-If $\cO = K$, then $K$ is itself spherically complete.
-Moreover, if $\der$ is trivial and $T$ is power bounded, then $K$ has a spherically complete immediate $\TO$-extension $M$ by Corollary~\ref{cor-immediateext}.
+If $\der$ is trivial and $T$ is power bounded, then $K$ has a spherically complete immediate $\TO$-extension $M$ by Corollary~\ref{cor-immediateext}.
 Viewed as a $\TdO$-model with trivial derivation, $M$ is a spherically complete immediate strict $\TdO$-extension of $K$.
-If $T$ is not power bounded and $\cO \neq K$, then $K$ has no spherically complete $\TO$-extension at all by Remark~\ref{rem-noimmediateext}.
+If $T$ is not power bounded, then $K$ has no spherically complete $\TO$-extension at all by Remark~\ref{rem-noimmediateext}.
 Accordingly, we make the following assumption:

-\begin{assumption} For the remainder of this article, $T$ is power bounded with field of exponents $\Lambda$ and the derivation and valuation on $K$ are nontrivial. \end{assumption}
+\begin{assumption} For the remainder of this article, $T$ is power bounded with field of exponents $\Lambda$ and the derivation on $K$ is nontrivial. \end{assumption}

-A consequence of this assumption which we will use freely is that any $\TO$-extension of $K$ is elementary.
 Below we list some basic but important facts about strict extensions. \begin{enumerate} \item $M$ is a strict $\TdO$-extension of $K$ if and only if $M^\phi$ is a strict $\TdO$-extension of $K^\phi$ for $\phi \in K^\times$. \item If $M$ is a $\TdO$-extension of $K$ and $M$ is contained in a strict $\TdO$-extension of $K$, then $M$ is itself a strict extension of $K$. \item If $M$ is a strict $\TdO$-extension of $L$ and $L$ is a strict $\TdO$-extension of $K$, then $M$ is a strict extension of $K$. \item If $M$ is an elementary $\TdO$-extension of $K$, then $M$ is a strict extension of $K$. \end{enumerate}